krisbolton/cyber-warfare-explained/glossary.md

 <h3 id="S">S</h3>
 <h5>Sandbox</h5>
-<p>In a security context, a sandbox is a seperate environment in which to run suspicious software, preventing the release of malware onto a host system.
+<p>In a security context, a <i>sandbox</i> is a seperate environment in which to run suspicious software, preventing the release of malware onto a host system.
 In a general computing context, a sandbox is an environment in which to test code without fear of breaking a host system.</p>

 <h5>SCADA (Supervisory Control and Data Acquisition)</h5>
-<p>A supervisory control and data acquisition (SCADA) system is a type of industrial network control system architecture; a computer network for controling and monitoring industrial processes.
+<p>A <i>supervisory control and data acquisition</i> (SCADA) system is a type of industrial network control system architecture; a computer network for controling and monitoring industrial processes.
 Such systems are differentiated from corporate and home computer networks which contain computers, databases and digital phone systems, where SCADA systems contain <i>programmable logic controllers (PLC)</i>, <i>proportional-intergral-derivative (PID)</i> controllers, which control physical systems (e.g. water valves).</p>

 <h5 id="security-perimeter">Security perimeter</h5>
 <p>The security perimeter is a conceptual barrier at the edge of a computer network where security controls start, for example: <i><a href="#firewall">firewalls</a></i>.
 The concept of perimeter security has come under increased discussion in recent years, as businesses move away from traditional infrastructure to cloud-based approaches such as <i><a href="#iaas">Infrastructure-as-a-Service</a></i> and <i><a href="#paas">Platform-as-a-Service</a></i>.</p>